Skip to main content

 What happens if a prospect asks me to delete their data?

 You must comply within 30 days.
 Delete the person’s data from every system in your pipeline: your signal database, your CRM, your enrichment cache, your email tools.
-Then add a hashed version of their email to a suppression list so they are not re-collected by future signals.
+Then add a hashed version of their email to a suppression list so they’re not re-collected by future signals.
 Confirm the deletion in writing to the requester.
 If full deletion is technically impossible in a specific system within the deadline, inform the data subject of the delay and complete it as soon as feasible.

 Do I need a DPA with my signal provider?

 Yes.
 If you use a third-party API to collect or enrich data that includes personal information, that provider is a data processor under GDPR.
 Article 28 requires a written agreement (the DPA) between you and the processor.
 This applies to your signal API provider, your enrichment tools, your CRM vendor, and any other SaaS platform that handles personal data on your behalf.
-Request a DPA from each vendor and review it for the elements listed in Section 6 above.
+Request a DPA from each vendor and review it against the elements listed in Section 6 above.

 How do I handle cross-border data transfers?

 If personal data leaves the European Economic Area (EEA), you need a valid transfer mechanism.
 The most common options are Standard Contractual Clauses (SCCs), an adequacy decision (for countries the EU recognizes as having equivalent protection), or Binding Corporate Rules (for intra-group transfers).
-In practice, the simplest approach is to store EU prospect data in EU-based data centers.
-If your tooling requires transfer to the US or elsewhere, ensure the vendor has signed SCCs and check whether supplementary measures are needed following the Schrems II ruling.
+In practice, the simplest path is to store EU prospect data in EU-based data centers.
+If your tooling requires transfer to the US or elsewhere, make sure the vendor has signed SCCs and check whether supplementary measures are needed following the Schrems II ruling.

 Where can I find the full Rodz API documentation?

-The complete Rodz API documentation is available at api.rodz.io/docs.
+The complete Rodz API documentation is at api.rodz.io/docs.
 It covers authentication, all signal and enrichment endpoints, webhook configuration, rate limits, and error handling.
 For a structured walkthrough, start with the API reference guide on this blog.